jexmarc/asdocwikijs/keywords.md

 To help refine your search, you can include or exclude keywords.
 Any keywords specified will search the following fields: product title, the product URL, the manufacturer name, and the retailer's name.
 Example of each of these are:

-- product title - TulAmmo 9mm Full Metal Jacket Polymer Coated Steel Case, 115 Grain, 1150 fps, 50 Round Box, TA919150
+- product title - `TulAmmo 9mm Full Metal Jacket Polymer Coated Steel Case, 115 Grain, 1150 fps, 50 Round Box, TA919150`
 - product URL - `https://www.laxammo.com/handgun/9mm-ammo/fiocchi-9-mm-subsonic-158-gr-fmj-9ape-detail`
-- manufacturer name - Tula
+- manufacturer name - `Tula`
-- retailer's name - Cheaper Than Dirt
+- retailer's name - `Lax Ammo`

 ## Important Considerations